gknowles/dimcli/README.md

 # dimcli

-Making command line interfaces fun for kids of all ages.
+Making command line interface implementation fun for kids of all ages.

+- focus on ease of programmatic access to arguments
 - parses directly to c++ variables (or makes proxies for them)
 - supports parsing to any type that is:
   - default constructable